 In accordance with state law, a parent of a student who receives special education services, a staff member (as this term is defined by law), a principal or assistant principal, or the board may make a written request for the district to place video and audio recording equipment in certain self-contained special education classrooms.
 The district will provide notice before placing a video camera in a classroom or other setting in which a child receives special education services.
-For more information or to request the installation and operation of this equipment, speak with the principal or the Superintendent, Kenny Berry @325-893-4222, who the district has designated to coordinate the implementation of and compliance with this law.
+For more information or to request the installation and operation of this equipment, contact the principal or Superintendent, Kenny Berry @ 325.893.4222, that the district has designated to coordinate the implementation of and compliance with this law.